Last updated 20th May, 2025

 Because of the nature of the work, you will need to contact your gas supplier or the local gas distributor depending on the proposed relocation site to complete the work for you, and, there is a chance that they may refuse to do the work altogether if an adequate reason is not given.

-Customers on their energy suppliers’ priority services register, such as those that are disabled, elderly or living with a life-long illness may be able to have their gas meter moved for free, however, under other circumstances you can expect to incur a cost, typically ranging from £85 with some energy suppliers to move the meter a distance less than 90cm, to upwards of £1,500 if the distance exceeds 90cm and the gas pipeline needs adjusting to accommodate it.
+Customers who are on their energy suppliers’ priority services register, such as those that are disabled, elderly or living with a life-long illness may be able to have their gas meter moved for free.
+However, under other circumstances you can expect to incur a cost.
+This will typically range from £85 to £1,500 depending on if the meter is only required to be moved a short distance (under 90cm), or if the job requires additional work, such as gas pipeline adjusting.

 From beginning to end, the process can take between 4 – 8 weeks to complete.